microsoft/ApplicationInsights-node.js/README.md

 You can use this SDK for your Node.js services hosted anywhere: your datacenter, Azure VMs and Web Apps, and even other public clouds.
 This soulution is based on OpenTelemetry, to learn more about OpenTelemetry concepts, see the [OpenTelemetry overview](opentelemetry-overview.md) or [OpenTelemetry FAQ](/azure/azure-monitor/faq#opentelemetry).

-> [!IMPORTANT]
-> The Azure Monitor OpenTelemetry-based Offerings for Node.js applications are currently in preview.
+> *Important:* The Azure Monitor OpenTelemetry-based Offerings for Node.js applications are currently in preview.
 > See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 [Azure Application Insights]: https://azure.microsoft.com/documentation/articles/app-insights-overview/